• Agents

 }

 Read it carefully.
 There's no getSession() call.
 No role check.
 No redirect.
 The page fetches every user from the database and renders them.
-That's all it does.
-That's all you asked it to do.
+Open the browser's network tab after you deploy.
+Hit /admin from incognito.
+The response is 200.
+All 47 users with emails, hashed passwords, roles.
+Because nothing at the component level says "only admins can see this."

 The AI also generates API routes to power the dashboard: